AdobeDocs/adobe-connect-sdk/src/pages/guides/message_handling/index.md

 **dispatchSyncMessage** sends messages to other pods.
 Those messages include:
 - A message name to differentiate it from other messages
 - A message value - the contents of the message.
 A payload that can be a string, boolean, array, object or other data type.
-- A boolean value, called isDelta, to indicate if it is a stateful message or not.
-(Defaults to false if not specified)
+- A boolean value, called `isDelta`, to indicate if it is a stateful message or not.
+(Defaults to `False` if not specified)
-- A boolean value, called echoBack, to indicate if the sender of the message should aslo receive the message.
-(Defaults to false if not specified).
+- A boolean value, called `echoBack`, to indicate if the sender of the message should aslo receive the message.
+(Defaults to `False` if not specified).

 So, a typical way to send a message might be: